Have you ever gotten to the end of the workday and felt like you got nothing done? It’s a frustrating and disappointing feeling.

 The internet is a powerful distraction, and limiting it can really help you stay in the zone.
 I don’t recommend doing this for large spurts of time, but 30 minutes to an hour can really help you transform your day and provide great focus.
 This tip is smart to enact when you’re getting distracted by browsing the web, or when you’re in the zone and want to minimize the risk of getting pulled off course.

 Pro Tip: Need to stay connected to the internet?
-A variation of this tip is to simply close all tabs besides the one you’re working in.
-If possible, consider doing your work in an app to avoid having a browser window open in the first place.
+Simply close all tabs besides the one you’re working in.
+If possible, consider doing your work in an app to avoid having a browser window open.
 Out of sight, out of mind, right?

 We all have those days when we feel distracted or off our game.
 My hope is that these tips can help you minimize those unproductive days with smart, simple habits and tools.
 Our team is always on the hunt for more productivity hacks, so feel free to share with us on our Twitter, LinkedIn, or Facebook pages!